 If you have never been an SCC student, you must complete an Application for Admissions and the Class Add/Drop form.
-Current SCC students may register online.
-CPC 107: A+ (Computer Repair & Maintenance) is a prerequisite to this class.
-In addition, it is recommended that the student either complete CPC 170: CCNA1 before taking this class or take CPC 170 concurrently.
+Current students may register online.
+There are no prerequisites to getting started with CPC 170: CCNA1.

 For more information, contact Mike Fuszner at firstname.lastname@example.org to set up a time to meet.
 You'll have a chance to talk about your background, experience, goals, take a brief tour and prepare to sign-up for classes if the program fits your educational needs.